yangaound/logutil/README.md

 ```

 ### class ``logutil.TimedRotatingMemoryLogger``(filename, capacity=100, flushInterval=120, flushLevel='ERROR', **kwargs)
-This class inherits ``logutil.TimedRotatingLogger``.<br />
+This class inherits ``logutil.TimedRotatingLogger``.
-This logger buffers message untill a condiction event driven to flush buffering asynchronously in a new thread named 'flusher';<br />
+This logger buffers message untill a condiction event driven to flush buffering asynchronously in a new thread named 'flusher';
 users working threads just need to push message to memory.

 ```